-Nepal is a rich repository of wildlife and natural biodiversity.
-In fact it is one of the global ecological hotspots recognized by UNESCO.
-There are over 20 protected areas in Nepal which covers an equivalent of 20% of the land of the country.
-All these protected areas are opened for eco tourism.
+Nepal is a rich depository of flora and fauna and natural biodiversity.
+In fact Nepal is one of the worldwide ecological hotspots recognized by UNESCO.
+There are over 20 protected areas in Nepal which covers a counterpart of 20% of the land of the country.
+All these sheltered and protected areas are opened for eco tourism.

 Popular Chitwan National Park, Bardia National Park alongside with 11 other national parks in Nepal are prosperous in different kind of flora and wildlife, birds, such as the sporadic great one horned rhinoceros, several variety of deer, bear, leopard, dolphin, crocodile, diverse birds, tiger etc. living in the park in their natural habitat.
 These parks are very widespread for elephant safari, furrow canoeing, nature walk, bird watching, jungle excursion and visit to the village of local tribes called Tharu.
 Jungle safari is a famous activity in numerous national parks in Nepal.
 Chitwan National Park is conceivably the most popular national park in Nepal for wildlife safari.